 Compare results to the controls.

-A sample should be interpreted as positive if the degree of color development is significant and obvious.
+A sample should be interpreted as positive if the degree of color development is obvious and significant.

 Expected Results

 The number of individuals showing positive results can vary significantly between populations and geographic regions.
 If possible, each laboratory should establish an expected range for its patient population.